 Stay safe in Chefchaouen

-Morocco is a third world country, and while I didn’t encounter any troubles in Chefchaouen, it’s always good to be prepared.
+Morocco is a developing country, and while I didn’t encounter any troubles in Chefchaouen, it’s always good to be prepared.
 From slipping on any of the blue stairs to getting pickpocketed while hunting the perfect photo, various things may go wrong and ruin your vacation.

 What I do for all my trips is getting travel insurance from World Nomads.
 Once you have a few journeys under your belt, you can easily appreciate its tremendous value and the freedom it gives you.